OctopusDeploy/People/README.md

 When it comes to personal growth:

-- As a mentor want to provide insights to someone I’ve been working with closely, where I’ve experienced what it’s like to face the challenges they have, helping them as they develop and mature.
+- As a mentor I want to provide insights to someone I’ve been working with closely, where I’ve experienced what it’s like to face the challenges they have, helping them as they develop and mature.
 - I want the process to be centred around their growth as an individual person.
 - I want to understand their personal goals in Octopus and help them achieve those goals.